Smart, stylish dining flecked with deliciously unpredictable twists.

 In fact, she loved the experience so much, she went back again for dinner that same night.
 Testament certainly to a special chef’s inordinate attention to detail and providing the wow factor with every morsel he makes.

-Uncover the hidden gems of the Cape by subscribing to our weekly newsletter.
+Uncover all of the Cape’s hidden gems – subscribe to our weekly newsletter.